History of the Northwest Territories: Early Cold War era (1945–1970)

 Elections returned in 1951, but rather than being fully elected body, the Councils and Assemblies were a mix of elected and appointed members.

 In 1953–1955, during the Cold War, Canada sent Inuit families to the far north in the High Arctic relocation, partly to establish territoriality.

 In 1967, the Minister of Indian Affairs and Northern Development, the Honourable Arthur Laing, announced that Yellowknife would be the capital of the Northwest Territories.
 On September 18, 1967, the Government of the Northwest Territories relocated from Ottawa to Yellowknife.
 Commissioner Stuart Milton Hodgson, and eighty-one employees of the Government of the Northwest Territories, arrived in Yellowknife on board a chartered DC-7.

 In 1969, A special committee of the Legislative Assembly of the Northwest Territories chose a new flag for the territory.
 Robert Bessant's design was chosen among entries to a Canada-wide contest.
 The government also introduced the popular polar bear license plate in 1970.

 Late 20th century (1971–2000)

 In 1975, the territorial government once again became a fully elected body.
 In 1984, the Canadian Government agreed to transfer the responsibility for naming places to the territories.
 This power was already devolved to the provinces in 1961, but originally not to Canadian territories.

 In April 1982, a majority of Northwest Territories' residents voted in favour of a division of the area, and the federal government gave a conditional agreement seven months later.
 After a long series of land claim negotiations between the Inuit Tapirisat of Canada and the federal government (begun earlier in 1976), an agreement was reached in September 1992.
 In June 1993, the Nunavut Land Claims Agreement Act and the Nunavut Act were passed by the Canadian Parliament, and the transition to the new territory of Nunavut was completed on April 1, 1999.

+21st century

+In summer 2023, the territory was beset by some 230 wildfires, causing massive disruption.
+Some 70% of the territory's population had to be evacuated from their homes, including to other parts of Canada.
+This included 87% of the population of Yellowknife, including Premier Caroline Cochrane, as the fires approached less than 15 km from the capital.